pierrecabriere/next-apollo-starter-kit/README.md

 # next-apollo-starter-kit 🛠

-**next-apollo-starter-kit is simple way to start building universal apps with clean code and best practices.
-It's a react-graphql stack based on the excellent [next.js](https://github.com/zeit/next.js) framework and the [apollo-client](https://github.com/apollographql/apollo-client)**
+**next-apollo-starter-kit is a simple way to start building universal apps with clean code and best practices.
+It's a fullstack react-graphql stack based on the excellent [next.js](https://github.com/zeit/next.js) framework and the [apollo-client](https://github.com/apollographql/apollo-client).**

 ---